kuleuven/iRODS-User-Training/01_Quick_Start_Guide.md

 ```

 >
-> **Version warning:**: Version 1.1.2 and 1.1.3 of the Python-iRODSclient are not compatible with Windows.
+> **Version warning:**: Version 1.1.2 and 1.1.3 of the PRC are not compatible with Windows.
 > If you want to use the PRC on Windows, you can install an older version as follows:
 > ```sh
 > pip install python-irodsclient==1.1.1